jhpyle/docassemble/_docs/questions.md

   If the `question` is a [`review`] question, this is called the `resume button label`.
-* The `back button label` is the label for the back button that appears within the question itself (not the upper-left corner).
+* The `back button label` is the label for the back button that appears within the question itself when [`question back button`] is enabled.
+* The `corner back button label` is the label for the back button that appears in the upper-left corner.

 There are a variety of ways that you can specify what content should appear in these areas.
 These ways range from question-specific